 Even the most affordable types of braces cost thousands of dollars, and most people don't have that kind of money just lying around.
 Fortunately, there are various ways you can finance your dental work.

-Typically, basic dental plans won't cover braces and orthodontic care, but more comprehensive plans do.
+Typically, basic dental insurance won't cover braces and orthodontic care, but more comprehensive plans do.
 The maximum discount is usually 50% and there's an annual or lifetime maximum.
 However, only certain types of braces will be covered.
+Read more about the best dental insurance plans.

 You might consider removable invisible braces or hidden lingual braces if you want to have straighter teeth without brackets fixed to the front of your teeth.
 But, check the fine print of your insurance plan, as it might not cover these types.
-There is also the option of clear braces or ceramic braces which work in the same way as metal braces but are much less obvious.
+There is also the option of clear braces or ceramic braces that work in the same way as metal braces but are much less obvious.

 Even if your plan covers you or your child's braces and orthodontic care, you'll probably find that fixed metal braces are still the cheapest in-office option.

 A dental loan